FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 The FBI is offering a reward of up to $50,000 for information leading to the arrest of Alfonso Angel Diaz-Juarez, who is being sought for alleged conspiracy to commit sex trafficking and conspiracy to harbor illegal aliens.

-Diaz-Juarez, a Mexican national, was indicted in October 2013 with 13 other co-conspirators for allegedly running an international sex-trafficking organization.
-Diaz-Juarez, reportedly one of the most violent individuals in the organization, is the only remaining fugitive in the case, according to a statement issued by the FBI.
+Diaz-Juarez, a Mexican national, was indicted in October 2013 with 13 other co-conspirators for allegedly running an international sex-trafficking organization, according to the FBI website.

+Diaz-Juarez, reportedly one of the most violent individuals in the organization, according to information released by the FBI, is the only remaining fugitive in the case.

 As reported to the FBI, the criminal acts in the conspiracy involve acts committed by Diaz-Juarez and others against undocumented Mexican women and children.
-Officials said Diaz-Juarez used force and violence to punish and control young females he prostituted in the Houston area.
+FBI officials said Diaz-Juarez used force and violence to punish and control young females he prostituted in the Houston area.

-“The sex-trafficking conspiracy operated from 1999 through October 2013 and relied on ‘padrotes,’ or pimps, to supply women and girls for the brothels, bars and cantinas owned and operated by co-conspirators,” FBI officials said.
+“The sex-trafficking conspiracy operated from 1999 through October 2013 and relied on ‘padrotes,’ or pimps, to supply women and girls for the brothels, bars and cantinas owned and operated by co-conspirators,” according to the FBI website.
 “Diaz-Juarez is one of these pimps.
 During the investigation, it was revealed that some women and girls were compelled into performing commercial sex acts through the use of force, fraud, coercion or a combination thereof, including the use of locked rooms to maintain control over the young women and girls.”

 A federal arrest warrant was issued by the United States District Court, Southern District of Texas, Houston Division, on Oct.
-10, 2013, after Diaz-Juarez was charged with sex-trafficking conspiracy and conspiracy to harbor illegal aliens.
+10, 2013, after Diaz-Juarez was charged with sex-trafficking conspiracy and conspiracy to harbor illegal aliens, according to the FBI.

 Description of Diaz-Juarez